 Marion Center Area School District is closed for the remainder of the 2019-2020 school year.

-Currently ALL academics, athletics, community service activities, and all other school sponsored events/activities are cancelled until further notice.
-The FREE MEAL PROGRAM continues to run every Monday from 8 AM - 11 AM at Rayne and at the Cafe/Pool entrance on the McCreery/High School complex.
+Currently ALL academics, athletics, community service activities, and all other school sponsored events/activities are cancelled for the 2019-2020 school year.
+The FREE MEAL PROGRAM will continue to run every Monday from 8 AM - 11 AM at Rayne and at the Cafe/Pool entrance on the McCreery/High School complex.
 Five breakfast and five lunch meals are provided for each child.
 Thank you to our cafeteria staff for making this happen every week!

-Update March 26, 2020: The Pennsylvania Department of Education (PDE) announced today that all schools in the commonwealth will remain closed indefinitely as a result of the COVID-19 response efforts.
+Update April 8, 2020: The Pennsylvania Department of Education (PDE) announced today that all schools in the commonwealth will be closed for the remainder of the 2019-2020 school year.

 PSSA/Keystone Exams Updated March 23 : PDE announced March 19, 2020 the cancellation of all PSSA testing and Keystone exams for the 2019-20 school year as a result of COVID-19.
 This includes the Pennsylvania Alternate System of Assessment (PASA).
 Click here to read more.
 NOCTI testing for technical education has also been canceled.

 180 Day Requirement Updated April 6th : Many families have been questioning whether our students will be required to make up the days missed by the mandated school closures.
 PDE announced that they will be waiving the 180 day requirement.
 Due to this announcement, the district will be bringing teachers back on board starting on April 6th to start supporting families and children during the school closure.
 The school calendar will be adjusted and students' last day of school will be Friday, June 12, 2020.
 Seniors will graduate as planned on June 2, 2020.